Cardiac Stress Testing

 What is a stress test?

-Cardiac stress testing is a non-invasive exam used to measure the heart's response to exert/stress in a controlled environment.
+Cardiac stress testing is a non-invasive exam used to measure the heart's response to exertion/stress in a controlled environment.

 The purpose of a stress test is to evaluate the status of your cardiovascular system, which comprises both your heart and blood vessels, by showing blood flow to your heart.

-The test can help your healthcare provider find out if you have coronary artery disease (CAD) or monitor the prognosis of the disease.
+The test can help your healthcare provider find out if you have coronary artery disease (CAD) or monitor the progression of the disease.